 On the Support Front:

 We have identified and recruited “Medical Champions” that have taken an active interest in Loeys-Dietz syndrome patients.
-We have developed a model for multidisciplinary clinics that has been adopted by hospitals in Canada.
+We have developed an innovative model for multidisciplinary clinics that has been adopted by hospitals in Canada.
 We have helped existing clinics in Canada to expand their reach, patient services and fundraising efforts.
 We have assisted dozens of patients and their families in connecting them with the appropriate medical and support resources.
 In conjunction with our partners at the LDSF in the United States, we have created a Medical Advisory Council (MAC) and the framework for a patient registry.

 On the Research Front: